rivet-gg/plugin-unity/README.md

 ## 🚀 Getting started

-Head over to our [Learning Center](https://rivet.gg/learn/godot) to get started with Rivet and Godot.
+Head over to our [Learning Center](https://rivet.gg/learn/unity) to get started with Rivet and Unity.

 ## 🧐 Features